 If you look around, you’ll find that we all dance to different types of music.
-Our footsteps sync with the rhythms we grew up with, or came to associate ourselves with later in our adult lives.
-The songs — whether we were raised with them, or adopted them later on — are part of us, as much as our haircuts or clothing or the colors of our cars.
-Music is a way for us to express ourselves, while also reinforcing that expression internally.
+Our footsteps sync with the rhythms with which we grew up, or came to associate with later in our adult lives.
+The songs, whether we were raised with them or adopted them later on, are part of us, as much as our haircuts or clothing or the colors of our cars.
+Music is a way for us to express ourselves while also reinforcing that expression internally.

 Despite the value of personally-meaningful music, a beautiful thing happens when you decide to open yourself up to a new genre while in the right mindset.
-If you open up and absorb unfamiliar music like a newborn would — like someone who’s never heard music before — rather than using the foreign rhythms and unfathomable lyrics to justify dismissing the work as crude, unrefined, or unacceptable to your taste, you experience not just a new kind of music, but a new facet of life.
-You learn something about the people who enjoy that music.
+If you take in unfamiliar music like a newborn would, like someone who’s never heard music before rather than using the foreign rhythms and unfathomable lyrics to justify dismissing the work as crude, unrefined, or unacceptable to your taste, you experience not just a new kind of music, but a new facet of life.
+You learn something about the people who enjoy that sound.

 You may initially find a song from an unfamiliar genre repulsive, but you can bet there’s someone out there who has it as the number one track on their iPod.
 Who is that person?
 By listening, you’re one step closer to knowing them.
-To tasting what they taste, and seeing what they see.
-To learning how they dance.
+To tasting what they taste, seeing what they see, and learning how they dance.

-We all dance our way through life — in the way we live, the things we value, and the notes we find appealing.
-The more dances you know, the more colors and tastes and textures the world has to offer.
+We dance our way through life: in the way we live, the things we value, and the notes we find appealing.
+The more dances you know, the more colors, tastes, and textures the world has to offer.

 First, remember iPods?